ianwijma/tools/NAVIGATION_SETUP.md

 # Navigation Setup

-This document describes the Atlassian Design System navigation implementation for the Online Tools Collection.
+This document describes the Material Design navigation implementation for the Online Tools Collection.

 ## Overview

-The application now uses Atlassian's Navigation System with:
+The application now uses Material Design navigation with:
 - **Top Navigation**: Contains the logo, app title, theme toggle, and user avatar
 - **Side Navigation**: Lists all available tools with descriptions
 - **Content Area**: Displays the main content for each tool